 - Full steam ahead for planting!
 Plant trees, shrubs, vines, ground covers, perennials, and fruit plants of all types.

-- Mid to Late May: Plant warm-weather vegetable plants (e.g. tomatoes, peppers, cucumbers, squash, eggplant, melons, and pumpkins).
+- Mid to Late May: Plant warm-weather vegetables (e.g., tomatoes, peppers, cucumbers, squash, eggplant, melons, and pumpkins).
 Seeds such as carrots, lettuce, corn, beans, etc. can be sown this month.
 Annual flowers, herbs & tender bulbs are ready to be planted now.
-Paint your world with beautiful flower color.
+Paint your world with beautiful flower colors.

-- Prune Spring flowering plants and shrubs as they are done flowering.
-Remove spent blooms or developed seed pods from tulips, daffodils, hyacinths, etc. Don't remove or tie up the green leaves because they are replenishing the bulb for next year's blooms.
+- Prune spring-flowering plants and shrubs as they are done flowering.
+Remove spent blooms or developed seed pods from tulips, daffodils, hyacinths, etc. Please don't remove or tie up the green leaves because they replenish the bulb for next year's blooms.

 - Continue Fruit Tree, Rose, & Vegetable Spray/Dust Programs if you want insect-free plants.
 Monitor the vegetable garden for developing insect or disease problems.
 We have organic solutions to most problems if you prefer.

-- For the early birds who planted in previous months, you can start harvest of leaf lettuce, rhubarb, asparagus, and green onions.
+- You can start harvesting leaf lettuce, rhubarb, asparagus, and green onions for the early birds planted in previous months.
 There is nothing like fresh veggies from the garden.

 - Watch for slug damage-control them now before they reproduce.
 We recommend Garden Safe Slug & Snail Bait (which is safe for pets).

 - Remove any sucker growth from fruit and ornamental trees as soon as they appear.
 We have a product called “Bonide Sucker Punch RTU,” which prevents this growth if you get tired of doing it manually.